kivy/python-for-android/doc/source/quickstart.rst

 - **bootstrap:** A bootstrap is the app backend that will start your application.
 The default for graphical applications is SDL2.
-  You can also use e.g. the webview for web apps, or service_only for background services.
+  You can also use e.g. the webview for web apps, or service_only/service_library  for background services.
 Different bootstraps have different additional build options.